Carlton Ware World banner

 This article details what happened to Carlton Ware’s registered trademark after the Pottery closed in 1989 following voluntary liquidation.

 The closure and sale of the Pottery eventually led to the building known as the Carlton Works being sold and subsequently converted into student accommodation and workshops.
 Below is a picture taken in 2007, much as it is today.
+Click or tap on the image to enlarge.
+Notice the inset showing the "ghost sign" above the goods entrance and porters lodge at the side of the building.

 Notice the inset showing the "ghost sign" above goods entrance and porters lodge at the side of the building.